pkgcore/pkgcore/doc/config.rst

  location='/var/cache/edb/dep'

 Because the ini file format does not allow nesting sections we had to put the cache in a named section and refer to that.
-The --dump output will reflect this but everything else will work just like it did before.
+The dump output will reflect this but everything else will work just like it did before.